Chinese, English, French, Korean, Spanish

-Description: In part one (1 of 2) of this bebop piano lesson series, acclaimed pianist David Hazeltine shows you the quintessential elements of bebop.
+In part one (1 of 2) of this bebop piano lesson series, acclaimed pianist David Hazeltine shows you the quintessential elements of bebop.
 David discusses and demonstrates scale types, arpeggios, chord tone embellishment, vocabulary and more.
 If you're looking to gain some bebop piano knowledge from a true master of the style, this jazz piano masterclass series is for you.
-NOTE: There is an optional PDF which includes the embedded notation seen in both videos from this series.
-It is included in the DISCOUNTED BUNDLE AVAILABLE HERE or it can be purchased separately.
+NOTE: There is a PDF bundled with the "purchase" version of this video (not the $9.99 "rental" version), which contains the embedded notation seen in the masterclass.
+If you want to buy this 2-part series at a discount, you can get the entire bundle here!

 Topics Covered: Piano, Bebop, Bebop Devices, Scales, Resolutions, Arpeggios, Chord Tones, Chromatic Improvisation, Scale Shapes, Patterns, Inversions, Appoggiaturas, Chromatics, Rhythmic Variations, The Language of Bebop, The Foundation of Modern Jazz, Pitch Rhythms, Transcribing, Style, Vocabulary, Etc.

 “David Hazeltine is for sure the brightest star on the jazz piano horizon.
 His style has a deep-seated commitment to jazz history while communicating a wealth of today’s ideas…” – Cedar Walton

 DAVID HAZELTINE is one of a handful of young pianists who has successfully forged his own distinctive style and musical voice out of the accumulated greatness and weight of a modern piano tradition.
 David’s influences extend from Art Tatum and Bud Powell to such great living masters as Buddy Montgomery, Barry Harris and Cedar Walton.